amu-cai/geval/README.md

 * `test-A/` — subdirectory with the test set
 * `test-A/in.tsv` — test input (the same format as `dev-0/in.tsv`)
-* `test-A/expected.tsv` — values to be guessed (the same format as `dev-0/expected.tsv`), note that this file should be "hidden" by the organizers of a Gonito challenge, see notes on the structure of commits below
+* `test-A/expected.tsv` — values to be guessed (the same format as `dev-0/expected.tsv`), note that this file should be “hidden” by the organisers of a Gonito challenge, see notes on the structure of commits below
 * `test-B`, `test-C`, ... — other alternative test sets (if supplied)